rcravens/kit/README.md

 This is an easy-to-use application starter kit.
 The workflows from creating a new application, doing development, and managing dev, stage, and prod environments are included.

+> [!NOTE]
+> Why another Docker based workflow?
+Two reasons:
+> - 👉 Template Based - I want to be able to use the same kit for many different frameworks.
+So no matter if you are developing in **Laravel** or **Django** or just need to spin up a quick **MySQL** data server, there are templates to support your needs.
+> - 👉 Enhanced Environment - The template provides the initial infrastructure as code.
+If needed, you can modify the image to add new features.
+For example, I had a need to integrate with SQL Server, Active Directory, and other services, so a quick modification of the Dockerfile got me where I needed to be.
+> - 👉 Architecture - I believe that the code for the CI/CD or DevOps tooling does not belong in the same git repo as your application code.

 This kit uses "templates" to allow the kit to manage workflows for a number of technology stacks.
 Right now the following templates are supported out-of-the-box:

 - Laravel (`kit new laravel`) - Read the `templates/laravel/README.md` for more details about this template.